 Don’t forget character meet and greets!
-As much funs as the rides, ours especially love the Marvel characters and the personal interactions at Universal’s Islands of Adventure.
+As much fun as the rides, ours especially love the Marvel characters and the personal interactions at Universal’s Islands of Adventure.

 Dining At Universal Islands Of Adventure

-The restaurant is award-winning and features a mix of Mediterranean, Asian and American cuisine.
-Located on The Lost Continent, the mythical setting is beautiful at this family-friendly full-service eatery.
-The menu is adapted to have something for everyone, including fan favourites like Greek Salad, Pad Thai and Port Braised Lamb Shank.
+The restaurant is award-winning and features a mix of Mediterranean, Asian, and American cuisine.
+Located on The Lost Continent, the mythical setting is beautiful at this family-friendly, full-service eatery.
+The menu is adapted to have something for everyone, including fan favorites like Greek Salad, Pad Thai, and Port Braised Lamb Shank.

 The Three Broomsticks is widely known as the place where both students and teachers gather outside of school.
-Here you’ll find traditional British food, including Shepherd’s Pie and Turkey Legs.
-This rustic tavern is also known for its signature Great Feast, featuring salad, smoked chicken, spare ribs and corn on the cob.
+You’ll find traditional British food here, including Shepherd’s Pie and Turkey Legs.
+This rustic tavern is also known for its signature Great Feast, featuring salad, smoked chicken, spare ribs, and corn on the cob.
 It’s perfect for feeding a family of 4.

 Located in Marvel Super Hero Island, you’ll dine in the Fantastic 4’s high-tech headquarter.
-This quick-service establishment serves Italian favourites such as pizza, spaghetti and meatball subs.
-Kids will love the atmosphere and the chance to meet some of their favourite Marvel characters.
+This quick-service establishment serves Italian favorites such as pizza, spaghetti, and meatball subs.
+Kids will love the atmosphere and the chance to meet some of their favorite Marvel characters.

 Volcano Bay Waterpark

-A water theme park like no other, at Volcano Bay, you’ll notice the gigantic volcano in the middle of the waterpark immediately.
-There are 18 different rides and attractions in the park, and it even has a water coaster!
+A water theme park like no other, you’ll immediately notice the gigantic volcano in the middle of the waterpark at Volcano Bay.
+The park has 18 different rides and attractions and even a water coaster!